-The fishboxes located in the cockpit floor are drained by a macerator pump housed in the mechanical space.
+The fishboxes located in the cockpit floor are drained by macerator pumps housed in the mechanical space.
 Pump out and clean the fishboxes after each use.
-To operate the macerators, use the PORT FISHBOX and STBD FISHBOX switches on the helm.
+To operate the macerators, use the PORT FISHBOX and STBD FISHBOX switches on the aft cockpit switch panels.